The Hidden Health Crisis: Understanding Bicarbonate Loss

 • Kidney disease from stone formation and acid overload

-• Fatty liver disease from acid-induced insulin resistance and metabolic disruption
+• Fatty liver disease and cirrhosis from acid-induced insulin resistance and metabolic disruption

 • Depression from pH-disrupted neurotransmitter function